 This actual clock will be in Sky1’s Xmas production of “Fungus the Bogeyman” you’ll be able to spot it sitting on Eve’s Desk, along with another Nixie clock in Fungus’ workshop!

-Many old bits of equipment have been turned into clocks in this way, a notable example would be one called Gemini. this plays on the Steampunk decoration and has a steam engine running on the top, twin clocks for dual time and, even allows the user to read the temperature!
+Many old bits of equipment have been turned into clocks in this way; a notable example would be one called Gemini.
+This plays on the Steampunk decoration and has a steam engine running on the top, twin clocks for dual time.
+It even allows the user to read the temperature!
 Interestingly it also has some aviation recycling going on as well.
 The centre of the clock features an old gyroscope taken from a Spitfire no longer certified for flight.
 It makes a great addition to the piece.
 The Gemini clock was made from an old combined Volt and Amp meter, a piece of 1940s technology now re-purposed and useful again some 70 years later.

 Take a look at some of Paul’s creations here!